Promoting, supporting and encouraging the study of the United States since 1955

 Postgraduate Essay Award

-2024 Postgraduate Essay Award
+BAAS Postgraduate Essay Award

-The prize is awarded for the best essay-length piece of work on an American Studies topic written by a student currently registered for a postgraduate degree at a university or equivalent institution in Britain.
-Submissions that engage with some aspect of social justice, such as (but not limited to) voting rights, environmental justice, Indigenous rights, racial justice, healthcare, gender justice, immigration, or equality, are of particular interest to the awarding panel.
+The BAAS Postgraduate Essay Award is awarded for the best essay-length piece of work on an American Studies topic written by a student currently registered for a postgraduate degree at a university or equivalent institution in Britain.

 The essay should form a self-contained piece of writing, suitable for publication as an article in a professional journal.
 Care should accordingly be taken with matters of presentation and documentation.
+Prize-winning essays will be offered publication in US Studies Online: the BAAS Postgraduate Journal.

 Your essay will be assessed according to the following criteria: